Which draft of my thesis should I submit for editing?

 How much funding will the department contribute for thesis editing?

 Your supervisor will assess the extent of language editing needed on your thesis.
-Depending on his/her assessment, the department will contribute a sum of money towards the correction of your thesis.
+Depending on their assessment, the department will contribute a sum of money towards the correction of your thesis.

 1. Thesis needs no language editing